-During this quarter the Service has been involved with several multi-agency exercises, these covered Chemical, Biological, Radiation, Nuclear and Explosives (CBRNe), MTA, and Joint Emergency Services Interoperability Principles.
+During this quarter the Service has been involved with a number of multi-agency exercises, these covered Chemical, Biological, Radiation, Nuclear and Explosives (CBRNe), MTA, and Joint Emergency Services Interoperability Principles.
+The Service has also been key in the roll out of Joint Operation Principles 3 Marauding Terrorist Attacks (JOPS 3 MTA) training this quarter.